In Vitro Fertilization (IVF)

 Collection of the eggs and sperm specimen

-The egg collection is a minor procedure where one by one, the eggs will be drawn using a suction device.
-The egg retrieval process is quick and painless thanks to a sedation with a surgical time of under 30 minutes.
-That’s it – no stitches or scars.
+The egg collection is a minor procedure where one by one, the eggs are drawn using a suction device.
+The egg retrieval process is quick and painless.
+A sedation is given with a surgical time of under 30 minutes.
+No stitches or scars will appear.

-As for the male partner, a semen sample needs to be supplied prior to the procedure or alternatively a frozen or donor sperm sample is prepared.
+As for the male partner, a semen sample is supplied prior to the procedure or alternatively a frozen or donor sperm sample is prepared.

 The prepared eggs and sperm are placed together in a petri dish to allow fertilization to occur.
 What happens behind the scenes in our state-of-the-art laboratory is one of the most important events in the IVF treatment cycle.
 Over the next several days, we closely monitor the development of the embryos for optimal growth.